 Contacting Potential Therapists

-- Do you accept my insurance?
+- Do you accept my insurance, or how does payment work?

-- What therapeutic techniques do you use?
+- What therapeutic techniques do you use most often?

-- Do you offer telehealth?
+- Do you offer telehealth sessions?

 Assessing Communication Style